Academy MemberMap & Directions

 Unix System Laboratory v.
 Regents of the University of California: Represented the copyright owner of the UNIX® operating system software in infringement claims against the University of California.
 The settlement of that case let to the issuance of the University’s BSD 4.4 software release which forms the basis for LINUX® and other open source operating systems.

 Mr. Graff has represented the Intellectual Property Owners Association (IPO) as an amicus curiae in several appeals before the United States Supreme Court and several other appeals to the Federal Circuit Court of Appeals involving major issues of intellectual property law, including the Supreme Court briefs in Bilski v.
 Kappos, Costco Wholesale Corp. v.
 Omega, S.A. and Stanford v.
 Roche.

 Columbia Law School, LLB (magna cum laude), 1967

 Memberships & Affiliations

 Mr. Graff serves on the national mediation panel for the Federal Circuit Court of Appeals, National Panel of Neutrals of the American Arbitration Association, the Technology Panel of Neutrals, Entertainment Panel, Health Care Panel and International Patent Commission of the International Institute for Conflict Prevention and Resolution (CPR), the mediation panel of the Bankruptcy Court of the Eastern District of New York and the arbitration panel of the United States District Court for the Eastern District of New York.
 He has participated in numerous mediation and arbitration training courses sponsored by CPR, the American Arbitration Association, the Chartered Institute of Arbitrators and the United States District Court for the Eastern District of New York and the Association For Conflict Resolution Greater New York Chapter (“ACRGNY”).

-$575 per hour for hearings and study time.
+$600 per hour for hearings and study time. $300 for travel time outside NY Metro area.
 Minimum 8 hours per hearing day.